 The Czech Republic is home to over 100 different golf courses, and this number will only grow in the future thanks to golf becoming more and more popular with residents of the country.
-Most of these courses are suitable for anyone from beginner to professional and are also located near to a number of attractions, such as the many spa towns in the country and the many historical locations found in the Czech Republic.
+Most of these courses are suitable for anyone from beginner to professional.
+They are also located near to a number of attractions, such as the many spa towns in the country and the many historic locations found in the Czech Republic.

-Over 50% of the 100 or so golf courses in the country are full 18 hole courses, which is part of the reason why the Czech Republic is known to some as the “Golf Republic”.
-The greatest number of courses is found in or around the capital, Prague, although there are also a number in the West Bohemia region as well – perfect for those looking to combine a relaxing stay in a spa town with some golf.
-North Moravia also has a number of courses, with the most recognisable of these being Prosper Golf Resort Celadna, which is a regular host of PGA European Tour events.
+Over 50% of the 100 golf courses in the country are full 18 hole courses, which is part of the reason why the Czech Republic is known to some as the “Golf Republic”.
+The greatest number of courses is found in or around the capital of Prague.
+However, there are also many in the West Bohemia region as well – perfect for those looking to combine a relaxing stay in a spa town with some golf.
+North Moravia also has several courses, with the most recognisable of these being Prosper Golf Resort Celadna, a regular host of PGA European Tour events.

 Castle Golf Courses